guslatho/syllabificator/README.md

 ### Algorithm Performance

-For Dutch, performance of the algorithms was tested on three datasets to evaluate algorithm effectiveness.
+For Dutch, performance of the algorithms was tested on three datasets ([CELEX](https://catalog.ldc.upenn.edu/LDC96L14), loan words derived from [de Sijs](https://www.dbnl.org/tekst/sijs002groo01_01/), pseudowords derived from [CHOREC](https://taalmaterialen.ivdnt.org/download/tstc-chorec-spraakcorpus/)) to evaluate algorithm effectiveness.
 Below displayed are the word error rate for each set for each algorithm:

 ![performance_comparison](https://github.com/user-attachments/assets/ae5ef9e5-7be5-4f34-a305-c691a4f3db2c)